utilitariant/genetics-notes/content/BZ350 Content/Problem Set 14.md

 >  because

 ---
-# Question 8
+# 8
 <strong>A transcriptional **repressor** that controls the transcription of gene A is not normally active unless bound by an effector molecule X. In a certain cell type, the domain of the repressor that binds X is mutated so that X can no longer be bound.
 With all other factors being the same, what effect do you predict on the transcription of gene A if X is added to the cell when it is already transcribing gene A?</strong>

-1. [ ] The effect on the transcription of gene A cannot be predicted.
+- [ ] The effect on the transcription of gene A cannot be predicted.

-2. [ ] The transcription of gene A will increase.
+- [ ] The transcription of gene A will increase.

-3. [ ] The transcription of gene A will decrease.
+- [ ] The transcription of gene A will decrease.

-4. [ ] The transcription of gene A will not be affected.
+- [ ] The transcription of gene A will not be affected.

 >[!check]- Answer...
 >   4. *The transcription of gene A will not be affected*